Collaroy (NSW)

 AreaSearch assessment of residential development drivers sees a low level of activity in Collaroy, placing the area among the bottom 25% of areas assessed nationally

-This year, there have also been $322,000 in commercial approvals, highlighting Collaroy's residential nature.
-Compared to Greater Sydney, Collaroy has around three-quarters the rate of new dwelling approvals per person and ranks among the 32nd percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing dwellings.
-This is below average nationally, likely due to the area's maturity and possible planning constraints.
-New development consists of 71.0% detached dwellings and 29.0% medium and high-density housing, preserving Collaroy's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The average expected construction cost value for new homes is $1,197,000, indicating a focus on the premium market.
+There have also been $322,000 in commercial approvals this financial year.
+Compared to Greater Sydney, Collaroy has around three-quarters the rate of new dwelling approvals per person and ranks among the 32nd percentile nationally, suggesting constrained buyer choice and interest in existing dwellings.
+New development consists of 71.0% detached dwellings and 29.0% medium and high-density housing, preserving Collaroy's suburban nature and attracting space-seeking buyers.

-Interestingly, developers are building more traditional houses than the current mix suggests (42.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 518 people per approval, Collaroy indicates a mature market.
-Given population projections show stability or decline, housing demand pressures in Collaroy should reduce, benefiting potential buyers.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census.
+Collaroy indicates a mature market with around 518 people per approval.
+Population projections show stability or decline, suggesting reduced housing demand pressures in the future.

 Frequently Asked Questions - Development